You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 In the present study, we attempted to describe the clinical profile, histopathology, mutational analysis and follow up of a large pediatric cohort with genetically confirmed CM from a single neurology centre, at south India.
 As this is the first such study from Asian region, we have compared our results with European population.
 Largely, patients were from southern part followed by eastern part of the country.
 The predominant clinical manifestations observed were both proximal and distal muscle weakness, in the majority associated with motor-predominant delay followed by facial weakness, ophthalmoparesis, and skeletal abnormalities.
 In our cohort, centronuclear myopathy was the commonest histopathological subtype, and RYR1 gene-associated CM was the commonest genetic subtype, which was in coherence with the previously published literature [9, 16].
 Most of the patients in our study had a slow progression with majority (around 90%) being ambulant with or without assistance at the last median follow-up of 4.5 years.
 It is interesting to note that only one-fifth of the children referred to us had an initial referral diagnosis of CM, highlighting the lack of awareness among clinicians regarding CM.

 The median age at onset of symptoms was the second year of life in our cohort, unlike previous studies where onset in the neonatal/infantile period is common.
 Antenatal or neonatal onset ranged between 56% to 76% in prior studies, with nearly one-third requiring respiratory support [11, 16].
 The later age at the onset of symptoms in our cohort could probably be due to institutional bias with the lack of neonatal care at our institute.
 The other plausible explanation could be the lesser proportion of patients with mutations in ACTA1 and MTM1 genes, which tend to have an earlier onset, and the majority die by the first year of life, as observed in a previous study [16].
-Most of the children had delayed developmental milestones similar to the Denmark study, except in centronuclear myopathy 1 myopathy, where the majority had normal milestones with later age of onset [10].
+Most of the children had delayed developmental milestones similar to the Denmark study, except in centronuclear myopathy 1, where the majority had normal milestones with later age of onset [10].
 Proximal or proximo-distal weakness observed in most were similar to the observations reported in European studies [9, 11].
 It is also worthwhile to note that two of three patients with KBTBD13 mutation had distal predominant weakness.
 Children with respiratory distress requiring ventilatory support were less commonly observed in our study, in contrast to the study from London, where nearly 25–30% of the children required assisted ventilation [9, 16].
 This could be due to the difference in patient population, genetic spectrum, institutional bias, and non-availability of follow-up in some patients.
 Axial weakness was observed in children with mutations in RYR1, DNM2, and TPM2 genes.
 While facial weakness and contractures were non-specific and observed in all the genes, ptosis was pronounced in those with RYR1, DNM2 and SELENON gene mutations.
 In comparison to the other non-RYR1 subtypes of myopathies, consanguinity and external ophthalmoplegia were commonly observed in RYR1 myopathy.
 Similarly, features of bulbar palsy and siblings being affected are more often observed in non-RYR1 subtypes of CM.
 However, there were no significant differences in the clinical profile among RYR1 and non-RYR1 subtypes of congenital myopathies.
 The mean CK value was mildly elevated, up to threefold, with the highest in those with DNM2 mutations.

 As we included only those with genetically confirmed CMs, histopathology was available in less than half of the cohort, with the commonest subtype observed being centronuclear myopathy.
 Nonetheless, core myopathies have been reported frequently in studies from UK and Spain [9, 11].
 The genetic heterogeneity described in CMs was evident in our cohort, with mutations in both RYR1 and DNM2 resulting in the same histopathology, i.e., centronuclear myopathy.
 Nemaline myopathy was seen in those with TPM3 mutations.
 Core myopathy was noticed in patients with mutations in MTM1 and KBTBD13 genes.
 Interestingly, two of our patients also had dual pathology with the presence of both rods and cores, which were delineated clearly with genetic testing as nemaline myopathy 2 and congenital myopathy 4A/congenital myopathy 4B.
-Previously, such dual pathology had been reported in RYR1 myopathy [17].
+Previously, such dual pathology has been reported in RYR1 myopathy [17].
 At times, even genetically established myopathy can have non-specific histopathological observations, as evidenced by prior studies where these changes ranged from 3.8% to 22% [9, 11].
 These variations can also be due to dynamic changes based on the site of the biopsy, and the findings can be absent if a biopsy is done very early in the course of the illness, highlighting the development of new histopathological changes with aging [18].
-Owing to these variations, it is essential to have a more comprehensive approach to making the diagnosis of CM.
+Owing to these variations, it is essential to have a more comprehensive approach for making the diagnosis of CM.
 The yield of genetic testing in histology-confirmed CMs ranged from 56% to 79% across studies from the UK, Spain, and Denmark [9–11].
 The yield was reportedly higher in those with specific histopathology findings (presence of cores, nemaline rods, central nuclei, or fibre type disproportion).

 RYR1 mutation was the most common subtype of CM in our cohort.
 Similar observations were noted in all previously reported large global cohorts both in children [10, 19] and adults [20].
 The higher prevalence of Congenital myopathy 1A/congenital myopathy 1B (RYR1) in most of the studies could be due to complete sequencing of this large gene, unlike nebulin, which is often difficult to identify in conventional studies [9].
 Congenital myopathy 1A/congenital myopathy 1B (RYR1) has been described as having both AD and AR patterns of inheritance and sometimes with sporadic mutations [21, 22].
 Centronuclear myopathy 1 (DNM2) was the second most common subtype, similar to the observations of the Denmark study [10], and unlike the study from the United Kingdom, where none had DNM2 mutation [9].
 Also, it is important to note that all centronuclear myopathy 1 (DNM2) children were sporadic, which strengthens the hypothesis of de novo mutations in these subgroups [23].
 SELENON myopathy was the third most common subtype of CM, unlike the Spanish population where TTN myopathy was seen in higher proportion, while SELENON mutations were absent.
 Variation in the proportion of various genetic subtypes in the study population of our groups, including those from the United Kingdom and Spain, suggests geographic variability among different subtypes of CM, though RYR1 mutation remains the most prevalent globally.